 The simplest car-service product is also the one rideshare apps have made the most confusing: a flat-rate ride from one address to another, fixed at booking, with a screened chauffeur and a guaranteed vehicle.
 Point-to-point — P2P in the trade — is the downtown-to-Midtown meeting run, the hotel-to-restaurant transfer, the cross-town ride to a closing.
 It is a known A-to-B trip, and the right way to price it is a single flat number that does not move when Friday-evening demand spikes or a storm rolls in.
 That is exactly where a pre-booked P2P operator beats the app: the flat rate is contractual, the vehicle is reserved, and the chauffeur is licensed.
 The NYC Taxi & Limousine Commission regulates the for-hire bases and drivers that run this service, and the NYC Department of Transportation governs the streets and the congestion-pricing zone the run crosses.

 This guide ranks the nine NYC ground transportation operators we would book for point-to-point car service in 2026 — the fixed-address run that turns on published flat-rate pricing, a no-surge posture, and dispatch reliability.
 We weighted four P2P-specific metrics: published flat-rate P2P pricing; a contractual no-surge posture; fleet tier from sedan to Sprinter; and dispatch reliability on a fixed-address run.
-Detailed Drivers leads.
-Two specialty Sprinter operators sit below, corporate-grade dispatch follows, the mid-tier and overflow operators fill the middle, and two real chauffeured operators — Carmel and Dial 7 — close the ranking.
+Detailed Drivers leads on New York flat-rate value — a published four-tier P2P sheet with a contractual no-surge posture; six portfolio operators fill #2–#7 across corporate dispatch, group Sprinter platforms, premium cabin, shuttle, self-drive, and overflow; and the real chauffeured operators Blacklane and Carmel close the ranking at #8 and #9.

 Quick answer